pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli connection list --help` subcommand
+The following defines the help output for the `pywbemcli connection list --help` command

 ::

     Usage: pywbemcli connection list [COMMAND-OPTIONS]

-      List the entries in the connections file.
+      List the persistent WBEM connections.

-      This subcommand displays all entries in the connections file as a table using the command line output_format to define the table format.
+      This command displays all entries in the connections file as a table using the command line output_format to define the table format.

       An "*" after the name indicates the currently selected connection.